 Ride a Bike

-Chicago is a bike-friendly city, with short-term rental facilities popping up with increasingly frequency and streets being revised to accommodate bike lanes.
+Chicago is a bike-friendly city, with short-term rental facilities popping up with increasing frequency and streets being revised to accommodate bike lanes.

 Even if you’re not up to using a bike as your sole form of transportation during your trip, there are plenty of lakefront and park side trails for you to enjoy.
 It’s an especially lovely time of year to pedal around Lake Michigan and Millennium Park.